8 ounces Hot Water

 Every Batch Tested

-Every Wild Foods product undergoes multiple testing throughout the supply chain process to ensure safety, potency, and consistency.
+Every batch undergoes multiple tests throughout the supply chain to ensure safety, potency, and consistency.

 Science and Nature

-By understanding the first principles of human biology, we develop products to support you and your goals for the long haul.
+By utilizing principles of biology, we develop products to support your longterm health.